ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 Key action items include:

-- Installing a consensus layer client in addition to an execution layer client
+- Install a consensus layer client in addition to an execution layer client
 - Authenticating both execution layer and consensus layer clients with a shared JWT secret so they can securely communicate with one another.

 Not completing the above items in time for The Merge will result in your node appearing to be "offline" until both layers are synced and authenticated.